 - Add garlic to pan; sauté 2 minutes.

 - Add rice; cook 1 minute, stirring constantly.

 - Stir in wine; cook 2 minutes or until liquid is nearly absorbed, stirring constantly.

 - Add broth mixture, 1/2 cup at a time, stirring constantly until each portion of broth is absorbed before adding the next (about 25 minutes total).

-- Remove from heat; stir in cheese, saffron and pepper.
+- Remove from heat; stir in cheese.